B.A. (Trent), Ph.D. (London)

 the growth of the animal rights movement in the early modern period

 Katherine Quinsey has published extensively on the poetry of Pope and of Dryden, as well as on seventeenth-century poet and translator Edward Sherburne, Restoration poet Anne Finch, Canadian poet Margaret Avison, and Biblical tradition in the canon of English literature.
 She is editor of Broken Boundaries: Women and Feminism in Restoration Drama (1996),Under the Veil: Feminism and Spirituality in Post-Reformation Britain and Europe (2012), of Lumen: Selected Proceedings of the Canadian Society for Eighteenth-Century Studies (1998), and co-editor of a special issue of Canadian Poetry devoted to the work of Margaret Avison (2007).
-Her collection Joint Tenant of the Shade: Environmentalism and Animal Welfare in the Long Eighteenth Century will be appearing in 2017 with Oxford University Studies in the Enlightenment.
+Her collection Animals and humans: sensibility and representation 1650-1820 appeared in 2017 with Oxford University Studies in the Enlightenment.
 She is completing two books on Pope, one on his religious sensibility, and one on Pope, environmentalism, and animal welfare.

 Animals and humans: sensibility and representation 1650-1820 http://www.voltaire.ox.ac.uk